XCVG/XLauncher/README.md

 ### .NET Framework version (netfx branch)

 This version uses .NET Framework.
 It is the first version of this project to exist, but has been resurrected with features backported from the .NET version.
-It uses WMPLib for music playback, and does not support looping music.
-As time goes on it is likely this branch will lag behind the other in features.
+It uses WMPLib for music playback.
+While it is currently at feature parity, as time goes on it is likely this branch will lag behind the other in features.

 The executable produced is dependent on .NET Framework and is very small.
 There is no self-contained option, but .NET Framework has been provided with Windows for years and almost all users will have it installed already.